 - 2 cups almond milk or milk of choice

 - 2 teaspoons honey

 - 1 cup strawberries

-- Cover the jar and store in fridge overnight or for at least 4 hours.
+- Cover the container and refrigerate overnight or for at least one hour.

 - Use a small food processor or blender or fork to mash the strawberries.
 Add half the chia pudding mixture to the strawberries and stir to combine.

 - Divide the strawberry chia pudding into four bowls or jars.
 Add the regular chia pudding on top, and garnish with more berries and nuts, if desired.

 - Instead of almond milk, you can use any other plant-based milk or regular milk.